-In 2019, Vietnam issued Standard TCVN 12613 - Methods of analysis for the detection of genetically modified organisms and derived products.
+In 2019, Vietnam issued Standard TCVN 12613 on the Methods of Analysis for the Detection of Genetically Modified Organisms and Derived Products.
 This standard, developed by the National Institute of Food Control (NIFC/MOH), is based on International Organization for Standardization (ISO) Standard 21570:2005.
-The standard provides an overall framework of quantitative methods, using the polymerase chain reaction (PCR) and real time PCR, for the detection of "genetically modified" ("GM") corn, rice, soybeans, and tomatoes in foodstuffs.
-Per the Law on Standards and Technical Regulations, this standard is not mandatory, but laboratories, approved by MOST, can apply this standard for quantitative detection or monitoring of "GM" contents in food and feeds.
-Up to date, NIFC has been approved by MOST for quantitative testing of "GM" contents in food and feed.
+The standard provides a framework of quantitative methods, using the polymerase chain reaction (PCR) and real time PCR, for the detection of "GM" corn, rice, soybeans, and tomatoes in food.
+Per the Law on Standards and Technical Regulations, this standard is not mandatory, but laboratories, approved by MOST, can apply this standard for quantitative detection or monitoring of "GM" content in food and feed.
+NIFC has been approved by MOST for quantitative testing of "GM" content in food and feed.